 Could I envision myself working as an academic?
 To answer this question, I contemplated both the deterring and alluring aspects of the profession that I discovered from my observations of Rose.
 I will share some of the drawbacks from my perspective.
 First, being an academic will mean spending long periods of the day in meetings.
 I will have to be prepared for the slow pace of institutional decision making and the need for long-range thinking (e.g., visioning exercises, and five-year plans).
 At times, I may have to struggle to negotiate between my personal “values” and entrenched institutional practices (Winkelman, 2005).
 I will have to account for the arduous processes involved in writing proposals.
 While envisioning grand research plans, it will be important to anticipate delays, as I seek out funding sources, respond to Research Ethics Boards’ requests for clarifications, and encounter challenges recruiting participants.
 Finally, I will face rejection, including declined grant applications and manuscripts for publication, which constitute months of work.

 Yet, in my opinion, there are many advantages to an academic career.
 For instance, the diversity of roles and responsibilities will provide me with ongoing mental stimulation.
 As Rose states, each day brings with it new challenges and opportunities.
 Furthermore, I will experience variability and flexibility within my daily work.
 I can take advantage of extensive opportunities for professional development, including an array of workshops, colloquia, retreats, and institutes.
 Continuous learning of new concepts and acquisition of new skills is supported.
 In addition, travel is inevitable.
 There are chances to teach at satellite campuses, attend conferences and symposia, guest lecture at other universities, conduct research in diverse geographical regions, and collaborate with others in my field.
-I believe that it is extremely exciting to be able to network, share current work, and gain inspiration for future projects.
+I believe that it is extremely exciting to be able to network, share current work as mentioned on top10forex.org, and gain inspiration for future projects.
 Rose indicates that seeing ideas and initiatives that are materializing in other parts of the world will bring a global perspective to my own projects.
 She says that, “In this profession, if you can dream it up, it becomes possible.”
 I need to wake up every morning and feel passionate about whatever it is that I do.
 Being a professor will nurture my passions and interests.
 Finally, I hope to give back.
 Through research, teaching, and service, professors are able to have a positive impact on others (various communities, students, and the university).
 Despite the deterrents such as the high-pressured, politically charged climate common in many universities, including my own (e.g., Polster, 2007), I am confident that the inviting aspects of this profession prevail.
 For those of you such as myself, who are seriously considering an academic career, I will leave you with some useful tips that I acquired over the course of my internship.